 David Ainslie (1947-2020)

-The Trustees are sad that founding Trustee, David Ainslie, passed away on August 29th 2020.
+Founding Trustee, David Ainslie, passed away on August 29th 2020.
 David was a lawyer, philanthropist and lifelong Falklands supporter.
 Amongst other things, he was the legal adviser to the Falkland Islands Association, until he stepped down in 2019 and was an active member of the FMHT until he was taken into hospital early in 2020.
 He was distantly related to the Lafone family who gave their name to Lafonia in East Falkland.

 Our Trustees are the guardians of numerous epic sea-journeys of survival, imagination and achievement and we work closely with many other organisations and institutions that have the same interests and aims as ours – preserving 400 years of maritime history.